Diploma Program Content

 NUTR9B – Body-Mind Nutrition

 How biochemical disturbances and nutritional imbalances contribute to psychological disturbances and affect mental functioning.
 Protect your brain; boost your memory, IQ and mood; and prevent age-related mental disease.
-Topics include autism, depression, schizophrenia, addictions, eating disorders, ADD, Alzheimers’s, Parkinson’s.
-Text: New Optimum Nutrition for the Mind, by Patrick Holford, 2009.
+Topics include autism, depression, schizophrenia, addictions, eating disorders, ADD, Alzheimer’s, Parkinson’s.

 PHYS1 – Anatomy & Physiology